lotuny/lotuny-hexo-blog/source/_posts/reading/animal-farm.md

 40. The cows **lowed** it, the dogs **whined** it, the sheep **bleated** it, the horses **whinnied** it, the ducks **quacked** it.

 41. They were so delighted with the song that they sang it right **through five times** **in succession**, and might have continued singing it all night if they had not been interrupted.

+42. He seized the gun which always stood in a corner of his bedroom, and let fly **a charge of（一弹匣）** Number 6 shot into the darkness.

+43. The **pellets** buried themselves in the wall of the barn and the meeting broke up hurriedly.

+## Chapter II

+1. The work of teaching and organizing the others fell naturally upon the pigs, who were generally recognized as being the cleverest of the animals.

+2. **Preeminent** among the pigs were two young boars named Snowball and Napoleon, whom Mr Jones was breeding for sale.

+3. The others **said of** Squealer that he could **turn black into white**.

+4. These three had elaborated old Major's **teachings** into a complete system of thought, to which they gave the name of **Animalism**.

+5. Several nights a week, after Mr Jones was asleep, they held secret meetings in the barn and **expounded（论述）** the principles of Animalism to the others.

+6. Others asked such questions as 'Why should we care what happens after we are dead?' or 'If this Rebellion is to happen anyway, **what difference does it make** whether we work for it or not?'.

+7. The pigs had an even harder struggle to **counteract（抵制）** the lies **put about** by Moses, the tame raven.

+8. He claimed to **know of** the existence of a mysterious country called Sugercandy Mountain, to which all animals went when they died.

+9. In Sugarcandy Mountain it was Sunday seven days a week, clover was **in season** all the year round, and **lump sugar（方糖）** and **linseed（亚麻籽）** cake grew on the hedges.

+10. Their most faithful **disciples（信徒）** were the two cart-horses, Boxer and Clover.

+11. They were **unfailing** in their attendance at the secret meetings in the barn, and led the singing of 'Beasts of England' with which the meetings always ended.

+12. In past years Mr Jones, although a hard master, had been a capable farmer, but **of late** he had fallen on a evil days.
+He had become much **disheartened（沮丧的）** after losing money in a lawsuit, and had **taken to drinking** more than was good for him.

+13. For whole days at a time he would **lounge** in his windsor chair in the kitchen, reading the newspapers, drinking, and occasionally feeding Moses on **crusts of** bread soaked in beer.

+14. His men were idle and dishonest, the fields were full of **weeds**, the buildings **wanted roofing**, the hedges were neglected and the animals were **underfed**.

+15. The men had **milked the cows** in the early morning and then had gone out **rabbiting**, without **bothering to** feed the animals.
+    - bother: to make the effort to do something.

+16. ... with whips **lashing out** in all directions.

+17. **With one accord**, though **nothing of the kind** had been planned beforehand, they **flung** themselves upon their tormentors.
+    - with one accord: people do something together and in complete agreement.
+    - nothing of the kind: used to emphasize a negative statement.
+    - flung (fling-flung-flung): to throw something or someone suddenly and with a lot of force.

+18. This sudden **uprising** of creatures whom they were used to **thrashing** and maltreating just as they chose, frightened them almost **out of their wits**.
+    - uprising: an act of opposition by many people in one area against those who are in power.
+    - thrash: to hit person or animal hard many times as a punishment.
+    - wits: practical intelligence or understanding.

+19. After only a moment or two they gave up trying to defend themselves and **took to their heels**.
+    - take to one's heels: to quickly run away.

+20. A minute later all five of them were **in full flight** down the cart-track.

+21. Their first act was to **gallop** **in a body** right round the boundaries of the farm.
+    - gallop: to run fast
+    - in a body: do something together as a group.

+22. Then they raced back to the farm buildings to **wipe out the last traces** of Jones's hated **reign**.

+23. The bits, the nose-rings, the dog-chains, the cruel knives used to **castrate** the pigs and lambs, were all flung down the well.
+The reins, the halters, the blinkers, the degrading nosebags, were thrown onto the rubbish fire which was burning in the yard.
+So were the whips.
+    - castrate: to remove the **testicles** of a male animal or human
+    - testicle: male sex organ that produces sperm

+24. All the animals **capered** with joy when they saw the whips **going up** in flames.
+    - caper: to run and jump about in an enegetic, happy way
+    - go up: to be destroyed in a fire or explosion

+25. Then they sang 'Beasts of England' **from end to end** seven times running.
+    - from end to end: from start to end

+26. A little way down the **pasture** there was a **knoll** that **commanded a view** of most of the farm.
+     - pasture: an area of land covered in grass or similar plants.
+     - knoll: a small low hill with a rounded rop.
+     - command a view: give a view.

+27. In the **ecstasy** of that thought they **gambolled** round and round, they **hurled** themselves into the air in great leaps of excitement.
+    - ecstasy: a state of extreme happiness.
+    - gambol: to run and jump in a happy way.
+    - hurl: to throw something with a lot of force

+28. They rolled in the dew, they cropped mouthfuls of the sweet summer grass, they kicked up clods of the black earth and snuffed its rich scent.

+29. Then they made a tour of inspection of the whole farm and surveyed with speechless admiration the ploughland, the hayfield, the orchard, the pool, the **spinney （灌木丛, 矮林）**.

+30. Then they **filed** back to the farm buildings and halted in silence outside the door of the farmhouse.
+    - file: to walk in a line

+31. They tiptoed from room to room, afraid to speak **above a whisper** and gazing with a kind of **awe** at the unbelievable luxury, ..., the **lithograph** of Queen Victoria over the drawing-room **mantelpiece**.
+    - awe: a feeling of great respect mixed with fear or surprise.
+    - lithograph: a printed picture.
+    - mantelpiece: a shelf above a fireplace.